Swimming Pool Safety

 Where Council has initiated the need for an inspection in accordance with this program, other than for a complaint, a request for payment will be forwarded to the owner of the swimming pool.

-Where a re-inspection is necessary, a once only re-inspection fee will be payable by the swimming pool owner.
-In such cases, Council will request payment from the swimming pool owner prior to re-inspection.
+Where a re-inspection is necessary, a re-inspection fee will be payable by the swimming pool owner.
+In such cases, Council will request payment from the swimming pool owner prior to re- inspection.

 All inspection fees will be charged in accordance with Council’s schedule of fees and charges.